fbpx

 1. Set the limit

-One of the most common problematic issues to many readers is the lack of consistency.
+One of the most common problematic issues for many readers is the lack of consistency.
 Today, you may find yourself reading twenty pages and tomorrow you may read five pages.
-One of the best ways to be consistent is to have limits (especially on the lower side) of how much or how little you can read in a day.
+One of the best ways to be consistent is to have limits (especially on the lower side) on how much or how little you can read in a day.

 If you set thirty pages per day, ensure that you stick to it.
 While the first few days will require effort and sacrifice, with time you will be able to adapt and soon make reading a lifestyle.